alvinmurimi/Active-Directory-Manager/README.md

 ## Disclaimer

 Always test this script in a non-production environment first.
-Review the CSV file carefully before running in production, as the script will create users with the exact passwords provided.
+Review the CSV file carefully before running in production, as the script will create users with the exact passwords provided or delete users permanently.